grammarware/models17/cuadrado/README.md

 The method has been implemented for ATL and integrated into [AnATLyzer](http://sanchezcuadrado.es/projects/anatlyzer "AnATLyzer"), an static analysis tool for ATL.
 In particular, the generation of pre-conditions has been integrated with a model finder.

+## Artifact description

+The presented artifact consists of the following elements:

+* The raw data obtained during evaluation of the pre-condition generation method ([here](#experiment))
+* An script which allow to reproduce the evaluation from scratch ([here](#experiment))
+* The implementation of the method as integrated in AnATLyzer.

+The next part of the artifact description shows how AnATLyzer can be installed and used.
+This includes the integration of the pre-condition generation with a model finder, which is just one of the applications of the method.

 ## Usage of AnATLyzer